yordevs/quiz-night/Answers.md

    - Links should look like links, and nothing else should.
    - Alternative visual mouse hover effects (such as background glows, drop shadows, color changes) for navigation links can help users know that an element is clickable.

-   [^x]: **Guidance:** A change in colour upon mouse hover and keyboard focus is not sufficient enough to indicate a hyperlink, as some users have low vision, color deficiency, or page color overrides.
+   [^w]: **Guidance:** A change in colour upon mouse hover and keyboard focus is not sufficient enough to indicate a hyperlink, as some users have low vision, color deficiency, or page color overrides.

 1. Keyboard users utilise the tab and shift-tab keys to navigate through interactive web page elements.
 Visual indication of the element with current keyboard focus, called a focus indicator, is thus useful for sighted keyboard users.
 An example of a focus indicator on the button link to the Yordevs Website from the Yordevs Links page is shown.
 To ensure the same visual presentation is available upon both mouse hover or keyboard focus, any time `a:hover` is adjusted in CSS, `a:focus` should be too.
 Which of the following elements on the Yordevs website does not provide focus indication?